7ubi/SudokuSolver/readme.txt

 I learned about backtracking, how it works and how to apply it.

-Requirements: Python 3.x and pygame installed
+Requirements: Python 3.x, pygame and PyQt5 installed

 How to use: